thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 <body>
   <p>
     <b style="color:red">WARNING:</b>
-    <span style="color:black">if you have already configured the gateway - create a backup, because the new remote configuration will overwrite settings files.
+    <span style="color:black">If you've previously configured the gateway, create a backup, as the new remote configuration will overwrite existing settings files.
-    <br>If you used gateway version < 3.4, the gateway will automatically generate a new configuration files in JSON format.</span>
+    <br>For those who used a gateway version earlier than 3.4, the gateway will automatically generate a new configuration file in JSON format.</span>
   </p>
 </body>
 {% endcapture %}
-{% include templates/info-banner.md content=info %}
+{% include templates/warn-banner.md content=info %}

 {% capture gatewaycreatingspec %}
 Docker<small>Recommended</small>%,%docker%,%templates/iot-gateway/remote-creating-gateway-docker.md%br%